Super-resolution Reconstruction of Single Image for Latent features: Introduction

-SISR task can also be regarded as a typical generation task.
-The so-called generation task is to effectively fit the probability distribution of the data through the generator to make the generated probability distribution as close as possible to the real data distribution.
-Deep learning-based methods in this task can be divided into five categories: CNN-based methods, Generative Adversarial Network (GAN) based methods \cite{DBLP:journals/tgrs/ShiHHCHD22}, Flow based methods \cite{DBLP:conf/iccv/LiangL0DGT21}, Variational Auto-Encoder (VAE) based methods \cite{DBLP:conf/cvpr/LiuSW21} and Denoising Diffusion Probabilistic model (DDPM) based methods \cite{DBLP:journals/ijon/LiYCCFXLC22}.
-However, these generative models face three major difficulties in the SISR task: high quality Sampling, fast sampling and diversity of details after Sampling.
-The method based on CNN can fit any Function, but cannot fit any probability distribution.
-Therefore, the method based on CNN alone is difficult to solve the problems of unreal perception and artifacts in the reconstructed results.
-Gan-based methods are also commonly used in SISR.
-They use Perceptual Loss and Adversarial Loss to reconstruct images.
-Although they can provide fast sampling, there are problems such as pattern collapse and training instability.
-The Flow based methods can improve the diversity of the generated images by using the Log-Likelihood Function to infer the latent variables accurately, but the generated images are too smooth.
-The VAE based method not only generates more diverse data using additional conditions but also provides relatively fast sampling.
-However, the VAE based method does not sample with high quality, and there is a Loss of detail and texture in the HR images.
+The SISR task can also be viewed as a common generative task.
+This type of task aims to fit the data distribution of reconstructed images effectively through a generator, bringing the data distribution of the reconstructed images as close as possible to that of the real images.
+Deep learning-based methods in this task can be divided into five categories: regression-based, generative adversarial network (GAN)-based \cite{DBLP:journals/tgrs/ShiHHCHD22}, flow-based \cite{DBLP:conf/iccv/LiangL0DGT21}, variational auto-encoder (VAE)-based \cite{DBLP:conf/cvpr/LiuSW21}, and denoising diffusion probabilistic model (DDPM)-based \cite{DBLP:journals/ijon/LiYCCFXLC22} methods.
+However, generative models face three major challenges in SISR tasks: high-quality sampling, fast sampling, and maintaining detail diversity after sampling.
+Regression-based methods can fit any function but not any data distribution.
+Therefore, solving problems such as unrealistic perception and artifacts in the reconstruction results using regression-based methods alone is challenging.
+GAN-based methods are also commonly used for SISR tasks.
+They leverage perceptual and adversarial losses for image reconstruction.
+Although these methods can provide fast sampling, they are prone to issues such as model collapse and unstable training.
+Flow-based methods use a series of reversible transformations and sample the log-likelihood function to infer latent variables accurately, thereby improving the diversity of the generated images.
+The drawback is that the generated images are overly smooth and incur significant computational overhead.
+VAE-based methods can not only generate more diverse data using additional conditions but also offer relatively fast sampling.
+However, the quality of sampling in VAE-based methods tends to be low, leading to a loss of detail and texture in the HR images.